LearnCodeWeb/fontello-Mysql/README.md

 # fontello-Mysql
 Fontello all icons with intigration.
-1) Fist you need to add css and font file into your project.
+1) First you need to add css and font file into your project.
 2) Add icon-style.css into your project.
 3) Enjoy the fontello lib :)